In the article Pranayama and Raja Yoga it was said:

 Whereas Theosophy tells us that Patanjali’s Yoga Sutras were always intentionally esoteric and the Asanas and Pranayamas not intended to be taken in the literal way that they now commonly are, Aurobindo seemed unacquainted with this view of the matter and thought that Patanjali had deliberately and unnecessarily incorporated them as physical Hatha Yoga style practises into his Raja Yoga.
 Despite this, the end result of his view of Raja Yoga is essentially the same as Theosophy’s, as will now be seen.

 He was also – unlike Theosophy – not very keen on the majority of Adi Shankaracharya’s teachings and philosophical reasoning, despite them both being Advaitis or non-dualists.
 This mainly came down to the fact that Shankaracharya never (or at least not in any of his publicly known teachings) acknowledged there being an evolutionary plan or purpose behind the Universe and behind all life.
 In Shankaracharya’s writings the aim of the Universe is to escape from it, back into Absoluteness.
-Most likely he was not permitted to publicly reveal anything different in his time, which – according to Theosophy and most of the Shankaracharya mathams or monasteries – was 2,500 years ago.
+Perhaps he was not permitted to publicly reveal anything different in his time, which – according to Theosophy and most of the Shankaracharya mathams or monasteries – was 2,500 years ago.
 Aurobindo’s philosophy, which places strong emphasis on cosmic and human evolution and also promotes the compassionate Bodhisattva ideal of renouncing re-absorption into Nirvanic bliss

 in order to help, serve, and teach others, is, in these points, much closer to the Esoteric Philosophy of Theosophy than are Shankara’s known works, despite the greatness of the latter.
 Please click here to see what Theosophy has to say about the nature, role, and also time period, of Adi Shankaracharya.